Why “Canva Overwhelm” Is Killing Your Lead Gen (And How to Simplify Your Workflow)

 - Fri: Neighborhood note (one stat + one insight)

-What to do next: paste these into a notes doc called “Copy Bank” and reuse them weekly.tablished.
+Paste these into a notes doc called “Copy Bank” and reuse them every week.

 Cheat Sheet: Which Format to Use When